GPEI History Project

 The Global Polio Eradication Initiative (GPEI) is a public-private partnership led by national governments with five partners – the World Health Organization (WHO), Rotary International, the U.S. Centers for Disease Control and Prevention (CDC), the United Nations Children’s Fund (UNICEF) and the Bill & Melinda Gates Foundation.
 Its goal is to eradicate polio worldwide.

-Upon request from the Polio Oversight Board in 2016 to document the history of GPEI, the partnership designated a cross-institutional team composed of members of the core partner agencies – Rotary International (RI), the World Health Organization (WHO), UNICEF, the Bill & Melinda Gates Foundation (BMFG) and the U.S. Centers for Disease Control and Prevention (CDC) – and hired staff to execute the project.
-The main objective of the GPEI History Project is to ensure documentation of the history of global polio eradication, the global partnership, and lessons learned, and recognize those involved in the efforts.
-This history will be presented in an online repository, available to the general public and future researchers.
+Upon request from the Polio Oversight Board in 2016 to document the history of the Global Polio Eradication Initiative, the partnership designated a cross-institutional team composed of members of the core partner agencies, and hired staff to execute the project.
+The project documents global polio eradication, the GPEI partnership, and lessons learned through oral histories, artifacts, and records.

-- Identifying existing archival and historical collections held by the GPEI partners and other organizations with a significant role in polio eradication.
-This includes archival collections, publications, artifacts, moving images, sound recordings, and oral histories.
+- Identify and strengthen existing polio-specific collections held by the GPEI partner archives and other organizations with a significant role in polio eradication.
+These collections can include documents, artifacts, photos and moving images, oral histories, and more.

-- Identifying gaps in the archival record and resolving access barriers to those records.
+- Supplement gaps in the partnership’s archival record by collecting and preserving additional GPEI artifacts and records.

-The history project intends to bring the story of the eradication of polio and the GPEI to a broader audience both now and after eradication by collaborating with the David J. Sencer CDC Museum and other museums.
+The GPEI History Project will bring the story of the Global Polio Eradication Initiative to a broader audience both now and after certification by collaborating with GPEI personnel and partner archives to maintain the history.